pxlmady/SERVARE/documentation/SRS-SERVARE.md

 ### 3.1 Functional
 1. **Character Movement**:
-   - The player can control the main character's movement using keyboard and mouse or gamepad inputs.
+   - The player can control the main character's movement using keyboard and mouse or gamepad inputs (walking, running, jumping, interaction with different objects).
-2. **Exploration Mechanics**:
+         1.2 **Character Animation**:
+             - The character's movements must be smooth and fluid.
-   - The player can explore the environment, interact with objects, and uncover hidden paths.
+   - The player can explore the environment and uncover hidden paths.
 3. **Challenges Solving**:
    - The game includes various challenges that players must solve to progress through the story and unlock new areas.
 4. **Save/Load Functionality**: